 - 1/4 tsp ground turmeric

 - Wash the cucumbers and trim off the blossom ends.
-Cut them up into circles.
+Cut them into circles or slices.

-- Combine 1 cup water, honey and salt to make a brine.
+- Combine the water, honey and salt to make a brine.

 - Allow to ferment somewhere cool and dark for 2 -5 days.

 Keywords: Barbecue, summer, picnic, hamburger pickles, gluten free, probiotic, healthy, vegetarian, traditional, bread and butter